ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.UpdateCustomPhonemizerRequest"></a>

 ### UpdateCustomPhonemizerRequest
-UpdateCustomPhonemizerRequest message represents the request for updating a custom phonemizer.
+<p>UpdateCustomPhonemizerRequest message represents the request for updating a custom phonemizer.</p>

 | Field | Type | Label | Description |